itu-itis23-toruk22/Prime-Factors/README.md

 ### 5. Positive Divisors
 The `positive_divisors(num1)` function calculates and returns a list of positive divisors of given integer.

+### 6. Coprime Number
+The `euler_totient(num1)` function calculates and returns the number of smaller relatively prime numbers with given integer.

 ## How It Works
 The program runs an infinite loop in the main function where the user can choose one of the three operations: